abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

           asyncio.run(main())
       ```

-1. To save the changes made to the file, right-click on the blank space in the file text editor and hit **Save**
+1. To save the changes made to the file, right-click on the blank space in the file text editor and hit **Save**.

    >**Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.

 ## Task 4: Test your application

-Now that your app has been set up, you can just run it to send your request to your model and observe the response.
-You'll notice the only difference between the different options is the content of the prompt; all other parameters (such as token count and temperature) remain the same for each request.
+In this task, you will run the application and interact with the Azure OpenAI model using different system and user prompts.
+This hands-on testing will help you observe how prompt variations affect the model’s output.

 1. In the folder of your preferred language, open the **system.txt** file.
 For each of the interactions, you'll enter the **System message** in this file and save it.
 Each iteration will pause first for you to change the system message.